fueelin/javascript/README.md

 ### Knockout

-  - Use `ko.unwrap` and `ko.unwrapPeek` when ensure whether a valuable is observable or not.
+  - Use `ko.unwrap` and `ko.unwrapPeek` to access a value that may or may not be observable.

 	```javascript